 Dr. Dresner is certified by the American Board of Urology, is a Fellow of the American College of Surgeons and has been practicing Urology since 1987.
 He is a member of the American Medical Association, the American Urological Association, the American Association of Clinical Urologists and the American Lithotripsy Society.

 Dr. Dresner has conducted research in the areas of bladder and kidney cancer and has authored or co-authored numerous presentations, articles, and book chapters.
 He has previously held academic appointments as a consultant to the Navy at Portsmouth Naval Hospital, Portsmouth, VA, as a joint clinical faculty member at Wilford Hall Medical Center, Lackland AFB, and University of Texas in San Antonio, San Antonio, TX, and as a clinical instructor in the Urology Division at the University of Missouri Hospital & Clinics in Columbia, MO.

 Surgery Residency US Air Force, Wright-Patterson Medical Center and Wright State University, Dayton, Ohio

 Urology Residency and Research Fellowship Washington University, Barnes Hospital, St. Louis, MO

 Dr. Dresner’s areas of special interest and experience are in urologic oncology, including the diagnosis and surgical management of prostate, bladder, and kidney cancer, reconstructive urology, and the management of urinary stone disease, and he offers the latest techniques in robotic and laser surgery for urologic disease, cancerous and benign.

-Dr. Dresner and his wife, Lisa, have three children and one grandchild.
+Dr. Dresner has three children and one grandchild.
 In his little free time available, he enjoys reading, tennis, and racquetball, and every now and then has been known to go snow-skiing in Wyoming or salmon-fishing in Alaska.